nithin-sai-k/import-export-for-nsx/README.md

 ### 1.3.2.
 Download code

-If you know git, clone the repo with
+If you know git, clone the repo with:

 ```bash
 git clone https://github.com/awslabs/import-export-for-nsx.git
 ```

+If you do not know git, you can download a zipfile from [Releases](https://github.com/awslabs/import-export-for-nsx/releases)

 ### 1.3.3.
 Install Python modules and packages